andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_06_Haxby_Scripting.rst

   % Set the filepath where your SPM.mat and all related betas are, e.g. 'c:\exp\glm\model_button' beta_loc = [pwd '/SPM_Results_' subject];

+Also, add an ``end`` at the end of the file.

 And run the script from the terminal.
 As an exercise, when it has finished modify the script again to do a searchlight analysis for all of the subjects, using the methods you learned in the last chapter.
-A template script can be downloaded `here <https://github.com/andrewjahn/MachineLearning>`__, under the file ``Haxby_MVPA_Scripted``.
+A template script can be downloaded `here <https://github.com/andrewjahn/MachineLearning>`__, under the file ``Haxby_MVPA_ROI_Scripted``.

 Next Steps
 **********